pagopa/rtd-ms-transaction-filter/README.md

 to either _ISOLAION_READ_COMMITTED_, or _ISOLAION_READ_UNCOMMITTED_. this is doable using the configuration property _batchConfiguration.TransactionFilterBatch.isolationForCreate_.

+### Execution methods

+Available execution methods are either: single-execution, or scheduled execution.
+This configuration is defined through the property _spring.batch.job.scheduled_, a true/false property to define the execution mode, the default value is configured for a scheduled execution.
+In case of a scheduled execution, the process will restart when matching the cron expression defined in the property _batchConfiguration.TransactionFilterBatch.cron_.

+__Note__: The property _spring.batch.job.enabled_ must as to be configured to false, when overriding the default property configurations.

 ### REST Services Connection

 The Batch Acquirer is configurabile for contacting the salt recovery service, to be applied for the PAN hashing,